Skip to Content

 What Fruits Can German Shepherds Eat?
-29 Safe & Healthy Options
+(29 Best Choices)

-German Shepherds can safely eat various fruits, such as strawberries, apples, bananas, raspberries, peaches, mango, pears, blueberries, plums, and melon.
-However, some fruits are toxic and dangerous, such as grapes, avocados, star fruit, and cherries.
+German Shepherds can eat various fruits, such as strawberries, apples, bananas, raspberries, peaches, mangoes, pears, blueberries, plums, and watermelon.
+However, grapes, avocados, star fruit, and cherries are toxic and should not be eaten.

-Although most good-quality dog food is optimized for dogs’ needs, adding fruits is a tasty ideal complement to a healthy diet.
+Although most good-quality dog food is optimized for dogs’ needs, adding fruits and other products like raspberry treats is an ideal complement to a healthy diet.
 Or you may wish to feed your GSD a homemade diet and include some fruit.

 Fruit Can EatCan’t Eat